ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 <br>

 ### Organizing Fields in the Inspector
 When we look in the Editor, the **_GENERAL SETTINGS_** section contains several fields that apply to both velocity and force movement.
-However, our new fields for acceleration and braking force, are only relevant when using force mode.
+However, our new fields for acceleration and braking force are only relevant when using force mode.
 To make this clear and keep the Inspector organized, we update and add `[Header]` attributes to separate fields logically.

 ```csharp